 Long COVID is a term used to describe the persistence of symptoms in those who have recovered from COVID-19.
-Those infected with COVID-19 developed persistent or new symptoms that can last for weeks or months.
+Those infected with the virus developed persistent or new symptoms that can last for weeks or months.

 This term was first used by a COVID-19 patient in Italy named Elisa Perego.
 She used this as a hashtag on social media after her COVID-19 infection in May 2020.
 She described experiencing continuous COVID-19 symptoms even after her recovery.